-In this FREE TO REGISTER webinar, Dr. Xin Zhang, Senior Application Scientist at SCIEX, will present an assay development method using accurate mass spectrometry to quantify a series of signature peptides in rat plasma.
-She will also provide an overview of the fundamental steps to develop a highly sensitive and selective quantitative assay for signature peptides.
+In this webinar, Dr. Xin Zhang, Senior Application Scientist at SCIEX, presented an assay development method using accurate mass spectrometry to quantify a series of signature peptides in rat plasma.
+She also provided an overview of the fundamental steps to develop a highly sensitive and selective quantitative assay for signature peptides.

 Scientists and lab directors at:

 • Bioanalytical research labs